DandinPower/microtron/README.md

 ## Motivation

 In the [Reproduce GPT-2 project](https://www.youtube.com/watch?v=l8pRSuU81PU), we have already seen that, by using modern compute and datasets, it is possible to reproduce the GPT-2 model from scratch at a lower cost compared to the original OpenAI implementation.
 However, here is the new challenge.
 With the introduction of various architectural changes recently, the gpt-oss models now incorporate many modern techniques that improve efficiency, such as RMSNorm, sliding window attention, GQA, and MoE.
 This raises the question: Is it possible to achieve the same performance level as the GPT-2 model series, or even surpass it, at an even lower cost?
 This project aims to explore that possibility.
-I plan to initialize a smaller gpt-oss model with the following configuration: 12 layers, 8 experts, 4 active experts, hidden size of 1440, and intermediate size of 1440.
-The estimated model size is approximately 656M parameters, which is close to GPT-2 Large (812M).
+I plan to initialize a smaller gpt-oss model with the following configuration: 12 layers, 8 experts, 4 active experts, hidden size of 1024, and intermediate size of 1024.
+The model size is 827M parameters, which is close to GPT-2 Large (812M).
 By the end of the project, my goal is to outperform the GPT-2 Large model in terms of training cost and efficiency, while training the new model from scratch.